 PASCAL GOETGHELUCK / FRANCOIS ROBERT / SCIENCE PHOTO LIBRARY PASCAL GOETGHELUCK / FRANCOIS ROBERT / SCIENCE PHOTO LIBRARY

 Meteorite section.
 Polarised light micrograph of a section through a chondrule from a stony meteorite (chondrite).
 Meteorites are chunks of rock which fall to Earth from space.
 Chondrites constitute about 85% of all meteorites.
-They are character- ised by the presence of chondrules, small spheres of silicate minerals a few millimetres across.
-The small holes (black) running from upper left to centre here were made by a secondary ion mass spectrometer (SIMS).
+They are characteri- sed by the presence of chondrules, small spheres of silicate minerals a few millimetres across.
+The small holes (black) running from lower left to top right here were made by a secondary ion mass spectrometer (SIMS).
 This device allows the compo- sition of the meteorite to be determined.
 Study of meteorites can give information on the history of the solar system.
 Magnification unknown.

 Model release not required.
 Property release not required.